obromios/chris_lib/README.md

 # chris_lib

 This is a gem containing an eclectic library of methods.
-It is primarily to allow the team to share this code across different apps.
-As such is it not really meant to be used by other people.
-But if you find any of the methods useful... great.
+Most of the methods are for scientific computing, but there is a helper for Rspec, extensions to the Date class, and methods for building ruby bash scripts.

 ## Installation